graphql/graphql-spec/spec/Section 6 -- Execution.md

 - Let {pending} be the result of {GetPending(newPendingResults)}.
 - Let {hasNext} be {true}.
 - Yield an unordered map containing {data}, {errors}, {pending}, and {hasNext}.
-- Emit events on {eventEmitter} signalling the release of each of {newPendingResults} as pending.
+- Utilize {controller} to broadcast release of each of {newPendingResults} as pending.
 - For each completed child Future node of a root node in {graph}:
   - Let {completedFuture} be that Future; let {result} be its result.
   - If {FutureCompletedWithoutData(completedFuture, result)} is {true}: